 “The guys definitely saved the show today and it was pretty much a standard what they have done throughout the season,” head coach Richard Rokos said.

 CU stands in third place overall for the meet after the first of three days.
 Denver leads it by a 36-point margin, as the Pioneers scored 185 points Friday.
 Montana State sits in second with 149 points, just one ahead of the Buffs.

 Short on depth on the alpine side all season, the pressure was on for the four men and four women skiers racing Friday to finish their runs, a phenomenon that is difficult but good training for the NCAA Championships where you can only field three competitors.

-CU was down to four on the men's side with Bobby Moyer out sick Friday and Andrea Arnold on the women's side, who is out for the season.
+CU was down to four on the men’s side with Bobby Moyer out sick Friday and Andrea Arnold on the women’s side, who is out for the season.
 It was then down to three after the first run for the women, when Isabella Fidjeland did not finish.
 Joey Young did not finish his run on the men’s side.